 This category allows you to drive vehicles with a maximum authorized mass (MAM) of up to 3500kg, with 8 seats for passengers and a trailer no heavier than 750kg.
 If you want to tow a trailer heavier than 750kg then you will need a category B+E on your licence.

-With this category on your licence it is possible to tow a trailer heavier than 750kg as long as the MAM of the trailer and vehicle together is no bigger than 3500kg and the trailer must be lighter than the vehicle towing it.
+With this category on your licence, it is possible to tow a trailer heavier than 750kg if the MAM of the trailer and vehicle together is no bigger than 3500kg and the trailer must be lighter than the vehicle towing it.

 If you drive a motorhome with a maximum authorized mass (MAM) of between 3.5 and 7.5 tonnes with a trailer up to 750kg you must have a licence that shows category C1.
 If the trailer is heavier than 750 kg you will need category C1+E.

-If your vehicle has a MAM of above 7.5 tonnes then category C is required on your licence.
-You are able to tow a trailer that is no heavier than 750kg however to tow a trailer heavier than that you will need category C+E.
+If your vehicle has a MAM of above 7.5 tonnes, then category C is required on your licence.
+You can tow a trailer that is no heavier than 750kg however to tow a trailer heavier than that you will need category C+E.

 - Vehicles and trailers have different number plates so in the event of an accident you must ensure you get the other driver’s car registration as well as their trailer registration.

-- Each country has different laws on the towing of A frames which is why it’s always a good idea to research what is legal for the country you are planning on driving in before heading off.
+- Each country has different laws on the towing of A frames which is why it’s always a good idea to research what is legal for the country you are planning to drive in prior to heading off.